The Home Depot

 Omni-Channel Selling

-At Home Depot, I led the design of their new selling platform and order management platform used by store associates across every department.
+At Home Depot, I led the design of their new selling and order management platform used by store associates across every department.

 The existing experience was spread across more than a dozen disconnected systems, each built for a specific type of selling.
+This project rebuilt that entire model, replacing it with a single, scalable platform that now supports over $24B in annual sales.

-At Home Depot, I led the design of their new selling platform and order management platform used by store associates across every department.
+At Home Depot, I led the design of their new selling and order management platform used by store associates across every department.

 The existing experience was spread across more than a dozen disconnected systems, each built for a specific type of selling.
+This project rebuilt that entire model, replacing it with a single, scalable platform that now supports over $24B in annual sales.

-At Home Depot, I led the design of their new selling platform and order management platform used by store associates across every department.
+At Home Depot, I led the design of their new selling and order management platform used by store associates across every department.

 The existing experience was spread across more than a dozen disconnected systems, each built for a specific type of selling.
+This project rebuilt that entire model, replacing it with a single, scalable platform that now supports over $24B in annual sales.

 The Problem

-I started by going into stores and spending time with associates across departments, observing how they actually worked.
+We started by going into stores and spending time with associates across departments, observing how they worked and where things were breaking down.

 A Simpler Model